-When sound from a loudspeaker collides with the walls of a room part of the sound's energy is reflected, part is transmitted, and part is absorbed into the walls.
-Just as the acoustic energy was transmitted through the air as pressure differentials (or deformations), the acoustic energy travels through the material which makes up the wall in the same manner.
+The sound you hear that this range focuses on treating is called ‘Reverberation’, go to a wide open field and clap your hands - it is hardly likely the sound will return to you, there is nothing to reflect and carry the sound.
+Now clap your hands in the sports hall and what hear you hear from an untreated environment is your clap drowning you in the explosive sound for seconds - tens of seconds if the room is large.
+Now everybody is clapping, and it’s morphed into a rather 'muddy' soundscape - talking in this space then becomes difficult; therefore you must raise your voice considerably in the immediate area, and even this will reverberate around the room.
+It is distracting and causes issues can be detrimental for both the speaker and listeners, especially in learning environments.
+When sound from a sound source collides with the untreated surfaces of a room a part of the sound's energy is reflected, a part is transmitted, and part is absorbed into the surrounding surfaces.
+Just as the acoustic energy was transmitted through the air as pressure differentials (or deformations), the acoustic energy travels through the material which makes up the surface comes in to contact in the same manner.
 Deformation causes mechanical losses via conversion of part of the sound energy into heat, resulting in acoustic attenuation, mostly due to the wall's viscosity.
 Similar attenuation mechanisms apply for the air and any other medium through which sound travels.
-If you have any queries, you can contact the office on 01937 588 226.
+If you have any doubts or would like to find out more, you can contact the office on 01937 588 226.